Report of the Board of Directors

 Other Social Activities

-The program has successfully repaired several infrastructures of elementary schools and educational institutions.
+During 2018 the Company also had other social activities.
+The Company continued its coordination with Dompet Dhuafa through “Program Infaq via Kasir.”
+This program enables consumers and the public at large to provide donations while shopping to help the community development programs.
+In 2018, the program has successfully repaired several infrastructures of elementary schools and educational institutions.
 Additionally, the Company continued its cooperation with Yayasan Pendidikan Harapan Papua (YPHP), a non-profit organization in Indonesia, to support the development of school infrastructure and children education in remote areas of Papua island.

 On behalf of the BOD, we would like to extend our recognition and gratitude for the dedication and hard work of the Company management and staff.
-We would also like to thank our many partners in the business community and government for their continuous support toward our business.
+We would also like to thank our many partners in the business community and government for its continuous support toward our business.
 We also would like to thank the BOC for their guidance and supervision.
 We are grateful for the trust and confidence exhibited by our shareholders.
 And we are thankful for the millions of customers throughout Indonesia who trust their retail needs with us throughout the year.

 On behalf of the Board of Directors,